top of page

 Regulation of Gas Transport

-• The transport and release of O2 and CO2 are finely regulated to meet the metabolic demands of the body.
+• The transport and release of O2 and CO2 are finely regulated to meet the body's metabolic demands.

 Related Posts